antleaf/doapr/webroot/content/repositories/agecon-search.md

 withdrawal_policy: 'Yes.
 In special circumstances : whether the rules of the desposit agreement have been violated'
 features:
-- function: text-mining
-  service:
-  description: 'No : Full documents must not be harvested by robots except transiently
-    for full-text indexing or citation analysis'
 - function: bibliographic-references-management
   service:
   description: 'Yes : BibTeX, MARC, MARCXML, DublinCore, EndNote, NLM, RefWorks and
     RIS'
-- function: metrics
-  service:
-  description: 'Downloads are visible to everyone      Yes, on metadata.
-Matomo'
 - function: indexing
   service:
   description: 'Yes : Google Scholar, RePEc, Semantic Scholar, unpaywall'